Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-This method is used in each API Function to validate tokens.
-The function then examines the exception to determine whether to send 401 (security check) or 400 (bad request):
+This method is used in each API Function to validate tokens and it throws a `known` exception.
+Upon exception, the function examines the exception to determine whether to send 401 (security check) or 400 (bad request) as shown here:

 ```csharp
 [FunctionName("GetDrivers")]